 Splitting of the synchronous, heavily networked cell assembly into sub-groups

 The spatially and chronologically offset impulses are transmitted in multiple short bursts (sequences 1 to 3) to split the synchronous, heavily networked cell assembly fully into its sub-groups.

-In the long term the treatment affects the brain's natural synaptic plasticity: disrupting the cycle over and over again weakens the pathologically enhanced connections in the highly synchronous, hyperactive nerve cell assembly.
+In the long term this type of treatment affects the brain's natural synaptic plasticity: disrupting the cycle over and over again weakens the pathologically enhanced connections in the highly synchronous, hyperactive nerve cell assembly.
 As the connections between the nerve cells grow weaker they are less able to synchronise.
-This means: pathologically synchronous cells "unlearn" synchronicity – and, as a result, how to produce the tinnitus tone.
-It is therefore the natural synaptic plasticity of the brain itself that supports the sustainable success of treatment using Acoustic CR® Neuromodulation.
+This means: pathologically synchronous cells "unlearn" synchronicity – and, as a result, how to produce the tinnitus tone and the patient’s symptoms diminish.